infinitered/ignite/docs/advanced-guides/creating-generators.md

 generator will allow your users to create customized files from templates by using the `ignite generate` command on the command line.

-A generator is a special kind of Ignite 2.0 module Generators are more advanced than common plugins.
+A generator is a special kind of Ignite 2.0 plugin.
+Generators are more advanced than common plugins.
 You should understand how to create plugins first; check out [Creating Plugins]() first if you need to review.